Bean aphid (Aphis fabae)

 Common Pests of Vegetable Crops

 Many parasites and predators attack aphids.
-Early year aphids have many natural enemies that frequently bring them under control later in the year.
 Among the more common predators are lady beetles and their larvae, lacewing larvae, and syrphid fly larvae.
 Populations of green peach aphids are reduced in winter by a parasitic fungus, Entomophthora aphidis.

 Management-chemical control: HOME USE